convertigo/convertigo-doc/operating-guide/installing-convertigo-server/index.md

  Environment variable | Description
 --- | ---
-JAVA_OPTS  |Add any Java JVM options such as -D[something] : <br><br>_$ docker run -d --name C8O -e JAVA_OPTS="-DjvmRoute=server1" -p 28080:28080 convertigo_<br>All the configuration parameters in the convertigo administration console can be set when running docker.<br>[Find complete list of Convertigo Java System Properties on this link](../appendixes/#list-of-convertigo-java-system-properties).
+JAVA_OPTS  |Add any Java JVM options such as -D[something] : <br><br>_$ docker run -d --name C8O -e JAVA_OPTS="-DjvmRoute=server1" -p 28080:28080 convertigo_<br>All the configuration parameters in the Convertigo administration console can be set when running docker.<br>[Find complete list of Convertigo Java System Properties on this link](../appendixes/#list-of-convertigo-java-system-properties).
 JXMX|Convertigo tries to allocate this amount of memory in the container and will automatically reduce it until the value is compatible for the Docker memory constraints.
 Once the best value found, it is used as -Xmx={JXMX}m parameter for the JVM.<br>The default JXMX value is 2048 and can be defined :<br><br>_$ docker run -d --name C8O -e JXMX="4096" -p 28080:28080 convertigo_
 COOKIE_PATH|Convertigo generates a JSESSIONID to maintain the user session and stores in a cookie.
 The cookie is set for the server path / by default.
 In case of a front server with multiple services for different paths, you can set a path restriction for the cookie with the JSESSIONID.
 Just define the COOKIE_PATH environment variable with a compatible path.<br>The default COOKIE_PATH value is / and can be defined this way:<br><br>_$ docker run -d --name C8O -e COOKIE_PATH="/convertigo" -p 28080:28080 convertigo_
-COOKIE_SAMESITE|Convertigo use ??.<br><br>The default COOKIE_SAMESITE value is false and can be defined this way: <br /><br>_$ docker run -d --name C8O -e COOKIE_SAMESITE="true" -p 28080:28080 convertigo_
+COOKIE_SAMESITE|Allow to configure the SameSite parameter for generated cookies.
+Can be empty, "none", "lax" or "strict".<br>The default COOKIE_SAMESITE value is empty and can be defined this way: <br /><br>_$ docker run -d --name C8O -e COOKIE_SAMESITE=lax -p 28080:28080 convertigo_

 ### Pre configurated Docker compose stack

-You can use this stack to run a complete Convertigo MBaaS server with FullSync repository and MySQL analytics in a few command lines.
+You can use this stack to run a complete Convertigo server with FullSync repository and MySQL analytics in a few command lines:

 ```shell
 $ mkdir c8oMBaaS<br>